ahmadfajar/vue-mdbootstrap/README.md

 import Vue from "vue";
 import VueMdb, { AxiosPlugin } from "vue-mdbootstrap";

-Vue.use(VueMdb);
+// only requires if using BsGrid, BsTreeGrid, BsModel, BsStore or needs to perform HTTP Request Vue.use(AxiosPlugin);
-// Below only requires if using BsGrid, BsModel, BsStore or needs to perform HTTP Request Vue.use(AxiosPlugin);
+// default requirement, to load the UI components Vue.use(VueMdb);
 ````

 Now, you are ready to go.
 You can use any of **Vue MdBootstrap** components without using `import` statement again.